Residents of Wilmette and Kenilworth are entitled to a Wilmette Public Library card for personal use. (Library cards are NOT issued to households.)

 Records: 3 weeks

-Feature DVDs - NEWER (those shelved in the lobby) will be checked out for one week (no renewals) at no charge.
+Feature DVDs/Blu-rays: NEWER (those shelved in the lobby) will be checked out for one week (no renewals) at no charge.
 Limit 5 per library card.

-Feature VHS/DVDs - OLDER (those NOT shelved in the lobby) will be checked out for free for one week and may be renewed.
+Feature DVDs/Blu-rays: OLDER (those NOT shelved in the lobby) will be checked out for for 3 weeks (renewals ok)

-Feature VHS/DVDs - Obtained from other libraries through interlibrary loan will be due one week after we inform you that they are available and will cost $1.00.
+Feature DVDs - Obtained from other libraries through interlibrary loan will be due one week after check out.

 With your Wilmette Public Library Card you can now receive e-mail reminders of your upcoming due dates, overdue items,and notice of the availability of your reserved titles (FOR ITEMS CHECKED OUT AT WILMETTE ONLY).
 To learn how to activate this feature, sign up for e-mail notification or call 847-256-6947 for assistance.

 Daily overdue fines are .10 per item.
-The overdue fine for feature film VHS/DVDs is $1.00 per day ($2.00 for features films in the recent releases collection).
+The overdue fine for feature film DVDs or Blu-ray is $1.00 per day.
 Fines for Nooks and Wii/XBox 360/PS3 discs are $1.00 per day.
 Daily fines for Interlibrary Loans may vary.

-usually require the full replacement cost.
-Replacement costs for art prints are $20.00.
+Lost items usually require the full replacement cost.

 If your library card is not registered in the Wilmette library computer system, you will be asked to present a valid library card and two forms of identification showing your current address.